Kludex/product_dashboard/README.md

 - [ ] Option dropdown width adjust.
 - [ ] Block outlier interval if there's no change in the plot values.
 - [ ] Add the option to download a csv file.
+- [ ] Default outlier should be the one that makes the curve more friendly to the human eyes.
+- [ ] Tests.

 ## Contributing